Oichkatzelesfrettschen/lites/README.md

 location (for example `openmach/lib`).
 When the variable is not set and `openmach/lib` exists, it will be used automatically.

+When neither `LITES_MACH_DIR` nor an `openmach` directory are available, run `scripts/import-mach-headers.sh` to populate `localmach/include` from either a checked out OpenMach tree or the xkernel sources bundled with this repository.

 Example using the makefile:

 ```sh